Mikyan0207/TwitCasting.Net.Downloader/README.md

 ## About The Project

 TwitCasting.Net.Downloader is a tool to download or record any TwitCasting livestream.<br>
-TwitCasting.Net.Downloader does not use the official TwitCasting API as it does not provide any tools to record or download a livestream.<br>
+This project does not use the official TwitCasting API as it does not provide any tools to record or download a livestream.<br>
-If you want to interact with the TwitCasting API you can use TwitCasting.Net.
+If you want to interact with the TwitCasting API you can use [TwitCasting.Net](https://github.com/Mikyan0207/TwitCasting.Net).

 ### Built With